laurencelundblade/QCBOR/README.md

 code.
 Its main use is on CPUs that have no floating-point hardware.

 See discussion in qcbor_encode.h for details.
+G
+## Comparison to TinyCBOR

+TinyCBOR is a popular widely used implementation.
+Like QCBOR, it is a solid, well-maintained commercial quality implementation.
+This section is for folks trying to understand the difference in the approach between QCBOR and TinyCBOR.

+TinyCBOR's API is a bit more minimalist and closer to the CBOR encoding mechanics than QCBOR's.
+QCBOR's API is at a somewhat higher level of abstraction.

+QCBOR really does implement just about everything described in RFC 8949.
+The main part missing is sorting of maps when encoding.
+TinyCBOR implements a smaller part of the standard.

+No detailed code size comparison has been made, but in a spot check that encodes and decodes a single integer shows QCBOR about 25% larger.
+QCBOR encoding is actually smaller, but QCBOR decoding is larger.
+This includes the code to call the library, which is about the same for both libraries, and the code linked from the libraries.
+QCBOR is a bit more powerful, so you get value for the extra code brought in, especially when decoding more complex protocols.

+QCBOR tracks encoding and decoding errors internally so the caller doesn't have to check the return code of every call to an encode or decode function.
+In many cases the error check is only needed as the last step or an encode or decode.
+TinyCBOR requires an error check on each call.

+QCBOR provides a substantial feature that allows searching for data items in a map by label.
+It works for integer and text string labels (and at some point byte-string labels).
+This includes detection of items with duplicate labels.
+This makes the code for decoding CBOR simpler, similar to the encoding code and easier to read.
+TinyCBOR supports search by string, but no integer, nor duplicate detection.

+QCBOR provides explicit support many of the registered CBOR tags.
+For example, QCBOR supports big numbers and decimal fractions including their conversion to floats, uint64_t and such.

+Generally, QCBOR supports safe conversion of most CBOR number formats into number formats supported in C. For example, a data item can be fetched and converted to a C uint64_t whether the input CBOR is an unsigned 64-bit integer, signed 64-bit integer, floating-point number, big number, decimal fraction or a big float.
+The conversion is performed with full proper error detection of overflow and underflow.

+QCBOR has a special feature for decoding byte-string wrapped CBOR.
+It treats this similar to entering an array with one item.
+This is particularly use for CBOR protocols like COSE that make use of byte-string wrapping.
+The implementation of these protocols is simpler and uses less memory.

+QCBOR's test suite is written in the same portable C that QCBOR is where TinyCBOR requires Qt for its test.
+QCBOR's test suite is designed to be able to run on small embedded devices the same as QCBOR.

 ## Code Size